-The USC Thornton Artist Diploma program is the most prestigious performance program offered by the USC Thornton School of Music.
+The Artist Diploma program is the most prestigious performance program offered by the USC Thornton School of Music.
 Total enrollment in this program is limited to four students.
-The program is designed for the artistic refinement of those who have already demonstrated great potential for a successful career as a concert performer.
-Successful applicants will have achieved an extremely high level of artistry and musical accomplishment prior to matriculation in the Artist Diploma program, and must have an earned bachelor’s degree prior to enrolling in the program.
+The program is designed for the artistic refinement of those who have already demonstrated great potential for a successful career as a solo performer.
+Successful applicants will have achieved an extremely high level of artistry and musical accomplishment prior to submitting an application, and must have an earned bachelor’s degree prior to enrolling in the program.

-Regardless of their primary instrument, applicants must upload an audition recording to be prescreened by the faculty.
+Regardless of their primary instrument, all Artist Diploma applicants (including current Thornton students) must upload an audition recording to be prescreened by the faculty.
 Prescreen recordings must be video recordings.
 No audio recordings in any format will be accepted.
 The results of the prescreen review will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.

-Recordings will not be accepted via mail or email for this program.
-Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+Note: Recordings will not be accepted via mail or email for this program.
+Recordings must be submitted online through the “Fall SlideRoom portal” (see below) by the December 1st deadline.
 Please see the “Prescreen Recording” section below for repertoire requirements for this submission.
 Any application not complete by December 1 may be removed from consideration.

-For all applicants who are approved for an audition after the prescreen review, A LIVE AUDITION IS REQUIRED.
+For all applicants who are approved for an audition after the prescreen review, a live audition is required.
 No student will be admitted to the ARTD program who has not performed a live audition.
 The live audition will be conducted in two rounds.
-Both rounds of the live audition will take place sometime between January 25 and 28, 2014.
+Both rounds of the live audition will take place sometime between January 21 and 24, 2017.
 Applicants invited to the live Artist Diploma audition must plan to be available for both rounds of the live audition at any time between 9am and 10pm on these four dates.
 The first round of the live audition will be performed by each applicant for the faculty of his/her specific program of study (e.g., violin applicants will perform for the strings faculty, piano applicants will perform for the keyboard faculty).
 The faculty will determine from that first round whether to advance the applicant to the second round of the live audition.
 Only applicants who are advanced from the first round will perform in the second round.
 Applicants will be notified in person of the first round decision as soon as possible after the first round audition is completed.
 Any applicant not advanced to the second round will be denied admission to the Artist Diploma program.
 The second and final round of the live audition will be performed for a representative panel from a range of performance disciplines.
 This panel will make the final decision regarding admission to the Artist Diploma program.
 These final decisions will be issued to the applicants by mail after the auditions are completed.

 Applicants are admitted for the Fall semester only.
 Acceptance is for the semester and year of admission only.
 Applicants wishing to enroll in a subsequent term will be required to re-apply.